Khaing-su-wai/miit_fdp/README.md

 endmodule

-In this case,the boolean logic optimisation simplifies the output to a single xnor gate i.e. y = a xnor c.
-Next we generate the netlist and observe its graphical representation after synthesis
+Boolean logic optimization reduces the output in this instance to a single xnor gate, y = a xnor c.
+Following that, we generate the netlist and study at its graphical depiction after synthesis

 ![Capture5](https://user-images.githubusercontent.com/123365828/214553656-d7491278-4c60-4661-8215-c5669cbeb467.PNG)